DCjanus/rdbinsight/README.md

 ### Performance

-- [ ] Separate RDB parsing and ClickHouse insertion into independent tasks connected by bounded channels to improve throughput.
 - [ ] Evaluate the performance gains of replacing the default allocator with mimalloc, especially for large files.